chamons/clio/README.md

-      --base=VALUE           Starting base to consider (branch/base mode) --branch=VALUE         Ending branch to consider (branch/base mode) --explain              Explain why each commit is considered a bug --bugzilla=VALUE       Determines how Bugzilla issues should be validated (public, private, disable).
-The default is ` public`
-      --vsts=VALUE           Determines if VSTS issues should be validated or not (enable, disable).
+      --base=VALUE           Starting base to consider (branch/base mode) --branch=VALUE         Ending branch to consider (branch/base mode) --explain              Explain why each commit is considered a bug --vsts=VALUE           Determines if VSTS issues should be validated or not (enable, disable).
 The default is `disable` --github-pat=VALUE     Sets the PAT required to access github issues --vsts-pat=VALUE       Sets the PAT required to access VSTS issues --github=VALUE         Project to search issues of, such as xamarin/ xamarin-macios.
 Must be '/' seperated
-      --ignore-bugzilla      Ignores Bugilla issues and does not attempt to parse commits for Bugzilla issues
       --ignore-vsts          Ignores VSTS issues and does not attempt to parse commits for VSTS issues
       --additional-bug-info  Print additional information on each bug for list-